AXRoux/Downtown-Murderer-Writeup/README.md

 Password: **MisterBootsCaptainFluffyMrsMittens**

 As for the rest of step 6 it's inconclusive.
+You can view hacktoria.com for more details.